Transport-for-the-North/caf.space/docs/weighted_trans.rst

    *figure 3* - Example tables to go with the schematic example above.
 The rightmost two columns in the final table are the actual zone translation outputs.

+The inputs used in this example are included in the examples folder in the repo.